agenticfinance-dev/agentic-finance-studio/README.md

 🚀 Agentic Finance Studio

-Institutional Sentiment → Actionable Crypto Signals
+Institutional Intelligence → Risk-Managed Crypto Signals

 Agentic Finance Studio is an AI-powered Telegram bot that helps traders turn market sentiment into clear, actionable insights.
 Instead of reacting to noise, the bot delivers structured intelligence for assets like BTC, ETH, XRP, and SOL — combining price tracking and smart signals.